Guardians vs. Mets Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has nine doubles, a triple, a home run, 25 walks and 14 RBI (45 total hits).
-He's also stolen eight bases.
+- Steven Kwan has 47 hits with 10 doubles, a triple, a home run and 25 walks.
+He has driven in 14 runs with eight stolen bases.

 Kwan Recent Games